 Chapter 6 Calculating Control Limits

-In the previous chapter we established the basis for constructing SPC charts with R using the I chart as an example.
-In this chapter we continue with the rest of The Magnificent Seven control charts and how to construct their control limits.
+In the previous chapter, we established the basic steps for constructing SPC charts in R using the I chart as an example.
+In this chapter, we continue with the rest of The Magnificent Seven and show how to calculate their control limits.

 6.1 Introducing the spc() function

-To avoid repeating ourselves, let’s begin by creating a function to automate the plotting for us.
+To avoid repeating the same plotting code, let us begin by creating a simple function to automate the plotting for us.

 spc <- function(